CPK Insurance

 What Commercial Auto Insurance Covers

 In Minnesota, commercial auto insurance is built around business use, so the policy needs to match how your vehicles are actually deployed on roads like I-35, I-94, Highway 52, and local delivery routes in the Twin Cities, Rochester, and Duluth.
 The core protections include liability for bodily injury and property damage, collision for damage from a crash, comprehensive for theft and weather-related damage, medical payments, and uninsured motorist protection.
-Minnesota’s minimum liability standard for commercial vehicles is $30,000/$60,000/$10,000, so many businesses look beyond the floor to match their exposure, especially if they drive in dense metro traffic or on winter-slick highways.
+Minnesota’s minimum liability standard for commercial vehicles sets separate per-person, per-accident, and property-damage limits, so many businesses look beyond the floor to match their exposure, especially if they drive in dense metro traffic or on winter-slick highways.
 Uninsured/underinsured motorist coverage may be required, and the state’s uninsured driver rate of 10.8% makes that part of the coverage decision especially relevant for business vehicles.
 If employees use their own cars for company errands, or if you rent vehicles for short-term business use, hired auto and non-owned auto endorsements can close gaps that a standard policy may leave open.
 Coverage does not automatically follow every vehicle situation, so the endorsement structure matters in Minnesota’s business-use environment.
 Because the state has 420 active insurers and a premium index close to national average, carriers may differ on how they price vehicle type, driving radius, and use patterns.

 Coverage Included